connectedblue/uncountable-content/content/thoughts-2743.md

-<p>Ultimately this cycle created a national nutrient deficit which could only be balanced by importing again from foreign lands.
+<p>Ultimately this cycle created a national NPK deficit which could only be balanced by importing again from foreign lands.
 There were indirect fertilizers in the form of animal feed for cattle in the grasslands, but also direct fertilizers such as Chilean nitrate, guano, bones and German potash.</p>